-The law imposes certain requirements on a mobile manufactured home park owner related to the park's tenants, such as complying with relevant codes and laws; maintaining common areas; exterminating pests; maintaining any utilities provided; and maintaining water and sewer lines.
+The law imposes certain requirements on a mobile manufactured home park owner related to the park's tenants, such as complying with relevant codes and laws; exterminating pests; and maintaining common areas, any utilities provided, and water and sewer lines.
 The bill additionally requires the owner to maintain septic systems, leaching fields, and septic lines and connections in good working order and to make necessary arrangements for temporary septic service if there is an emergency.